If plastic wrap gets stuck to your toaster, rub it with petroleum jelly to remove it.

 You could try contacting the manufacturer.

 My wife accidentally placed bread on a hot burner on the glass top stove and the plastic melted on the burner.
 I made a paste from dish washer powder and let is sit over night with a damp paper towel over top.
-The next morning, I added some water to the paper towel and I was able to scrub the plastic off.

 Just yesterday, I had a similar experience!
 A plastic bread wrapper (with bread) melted on a burner cover.
 What a mess!